-In the previous tutorials we have had our hands on Postman and learnt how to use it in real life.
-We discussed about the pre request script and how we can dynamically change the values of variables before sending the requests.
-In postman navigation we learnt that we need Authorization for accessing secured servers.
+In the previous tutorials, we have had our hands on Postman and learned how to use it in real life.
+We discussed the pre request script and how we can dynamically change the values of variables before sending the requests.
+In postman navigation we learned that we need Authorization for accessing secured servers.
 Authorization is the most important part while working with secured servers, which is most likely to happen.
 We will learn about

 - Authorization and Authentication